Hospital Reservation Historic District: Establishment

 The hospital complex was constructed between 1923 and 1942.
 The buildings were necessary to provide adequate medical care for employees of the navy yard.
 The first medical service at the Puget Sound Naval Shipyard began aboard USS Nipsic in 1895.
 Assistant Surgeon General James Stoughton set up Sick Quarters.
 Until permanent land side structures were available, the ship provided offices and quarters.

 In 1901 a building above Dry Dock No. 1 was started and it opened in 1903 as ‘Sick Quarters’.
 The two-story frame building had four tents for 16 patients.
 In March 1903, it was designated a Naval Hospital.
 The staff was one surgeon and two stewards.
 During 1907 there were 225 patients.
 When contagious disease broke out among the industrial workers, the Surgeon General in 1907 sought to move the building away from the work areas.
 A site atop the western ridge was selected and construction began in 1909.
 In January 1911, the two-story brick administration building with two wings and housing 200 beds was finished.
 It took another year before it opened to properly furnish the building.
 The old hospital building was moved into Bremerton.

 World War I era

 In 1915 an isolation building was built.
 During the epidemic of 1918 it was unable to handle the volume of patients.
 The staff included one medical officer, one nurse, two stewards and 12 American Red Cross nurse volunteers.
 During the peak of the epidemic, there were four to five deaths a day.
-During 1918, 89 patients died, 77 of those from the flue.
+During 1918, 89 patients died, 77 of those from the flu.